Search This Blog

 SECTION OUTLINE THREE (GALATIANS 3)

-Paul offers five arguments, all demonstrating the sufficiency of justification by faith alone.
+Paul presents five arguments, all of which demonstrate the sufficiency of justification by faith alone.

 I. The Argument from the Galatians Themselves (3:1–5)